scottyschup/ruby-curriculum/projects/hangman.md

 Your computer should guess somewhat intelligently.
 First narrow the dictionary down to the set of possible words.
-A fair strategy is to guess the most frequent letter in the subset of posisble words.
+A fair strategy is to guess the most frequent letter in the subset of possible words.

 [wiki-hangman]: http://en.wikipedia.org/wiki/Hangman_(game)
 [dictionary-files]: http://wordlist.sourceforge.net/